Weston Green: Amenities

-A green buffer, including the Esher and Thames Ditton Golf Course, separate it from the Littleworth Common part of Claygate that was also once a manor of Thames Ditton.
+A green buffer, including the Esher and Thames Ditton Golf Course, separates Weston Green from the Littleworth Common part of Claygate that was also once a manor of Thames Ditton.
 East Molesey and Esher's part of the Imber Court and Sandown Park neighbourhoods directly adjoin.
 Its relatively small green is adjoined by the larger Old Cranleighan (Sports) Club, see Cranleigh School.

 Weston Green has an Anglican church, All Saints, built in 1939 having been designed by Edward Maufe who designed Guildford Cathedral. and an unusually rounded Catholic church.
 Hampton Court Way was built 1928–32.
 It bisects the village and became the division between the Esher and Thames Ditton post towns.

-The three pub-restaurants are joined by a restaurant forming a cluster, indeed a small number of shops (such a motor outlet and an estate agents) form the only non-residential cluster here, all facing or almost facing Hampton Court Way.
-The cluster comprises:

-The Greyhound.
-Owned by pub company Enterprise Inns.